victorcastro/docs/docs/conversation/conversation.md

 ```

 #### Support for Basic Authentication
 It is also possible to use Basic Authentication to authenticate towards the Conversation API.
-The recommendation is to the OAuth2 flow, as described above, for increased security and throughput.
+The recommendation is to use the OAuth2 flow, as described above, for increased security and throughput.
 The **username** and **password** correspond to the **client_id** and **client_secret** obtained when creating an **Access Key**.
 See below for an example of how to authenticate towards the Conversation API, in the US, using Basic Authentication.
 It is possible to authenticate towards the Conversation API, in the EU, in the same way since the created **Access Key** is valid for the EU region as well.

 ```console
 curl https://us.conversation.api.sinch.com/v1beta/projects/<Project ID>/apps --user <client_id>:<client_secret>